 After your induction dose, you’ll have 90 mg of Stelara as a subcutaneous injection every 8 weeks.
 This is called your maintenance dosage.

 Note: In addition to treating moderate to severe Crohn’s disease, Stelara has several other uses.
-Keep in mind that the drug’s dosages for other uses may differ.
+Keep in mind that Stelara’s dosages for other uses may differ.
 To learn more, talk with your doctor.

 How to use

-Your Stelara induction dose will be given by a healthcare professional as an IV infusion.
-This may be done at an office or infusion clinic.
+A healthcare professional will give your Stelara induction dose as an IV infusion.
+You may receive the infusion at an office or infusion clinic.
 These infusions usually last at least an hour.

 For your maintenance doses, you’ll receive Stelara as subcutaneous injections.
-These may be given in various areas, including your belly, buttocks, thighs, or upper arms.
+These injections may be given in your abdomen, buttocks, thighs, or upper arms.

 A healthcare professional can give you these injections.
-They may also show you how to give yourself the injections at home.
+They may also show you (or a caregiver) how to administer the injections at home.

 How often to use